 Summer Track and Field

 The Youth Development League is the highest level of league competition for Under 13 and Under 15s.
 Two athletes per event are selected from the club.
-In 2014, Bracknell Athletic Club were promoted to the Southern Premier division.
+Bracknell Athletic Club wcompete in the Southern Premier division.
 There are four fixtures during the spring and summer months and boys and girls compete in the same team.
 Medals and certificates are awarded for attendance.

 The Alder Valley League is a local league for Under 11s to Under 17s, with the opportunity for all to compete in various events.
 The two best athletes available in each event are selected to score points for the club.
 There are three fixtures for girls and three for boys during the spring and summer months with a grand final in September.
-In 2014, Bracknell Athletic Club won the Under 13s Girls Trophy.
-League medals are awarded for best performances and attendance.
 The club awards medals and certificates for attendance.

 The Southern Athletic League is an area competition for Men and Women in the Under 17 and above age groups.
 Two athletes compete in each event for points.
-Bracknell has had mixed fortunes over the past few years winning some fixtures and not doing so well in others when members have not been able to turn out for the team.
+Bracknell compete in Division one, the highest.

 County and regional championships

 Bracknell athletes regularly compete at county, area and regional championships.